Tumbling Guide

 Strength Readiness

-Every back tuck starts with the same requirement: enough vertical lift to create time for rotation.
+Every back tuck starts with the same requirement: the athlete must generate enough vertical height to create time for rotation.

 Without that lift, the movement becomes rushed.